sentrysoftware/metricshub/metricshub-doc/src/site/markdown/index.md

 **MetricsHub**  uses the OTLP protocol to send metrics to observability platforms that support OpenTelemetry natively like Datadog, New Relic, Prometheus, and Splunk.

-Because it is recommended to use an OpenTelemetry Collector in production environment, **MetricsHub Enterprise** is bundled with OpenTelemetry Collector Contrib to facilitate connections to over [30 different observability platforms](https://opentelemetry.io/ecosystem/registry/?component=exporter).
+Because it is recommended to use an OpenTelemetry Collector in a production environment, **MetricsHub Enterprise** is bundled with OpenTelemetry Collector Contrib to facilitate connections to over [30 different observability platforms](https://opentelemetry.io/ecosystem/registry/?component=exporter).

 ## Monitoring Coverage